 We presented a letter about a case of a 37-year-old Black female with a history of human immunodeficiency virus and an undetectable viral load.
 She was evaluated with weakness in the scapular (grade III) and pelvic girdles (grade II), elevation of creatine phosphokinase levels and muscle biopsy compatible with nemaline myopathy.
 She was treated with rituximab showing improvement of the condition.

-Key Words: Case report; Human immunodeficiency virus; Nemaline myopathy; Rituximab; Rheumatology; Therapy
+Key Words: Human immunodeficiency virus; Nemaline myopathy; Rituximab; Rheumatology; Therapy; Case report

 Gonçalves Júnior J, Shinjo SK.
 Rituximab as a treatment for human immunodeficiency virus-associated nemaline myopathy: What does the literature have to tell us?
 World J Clin Cases 2022; In press